MAIF/otoroshi/manual/src/main/paradox/entities/services.md

-# Managing services
+# Service descriptors

-Now let's create services.
 Services or `service descriptor` let you declare how to proxy a call from a domain name to another domain name (or multiple domain names).
 Let's say you have an API exposed on `http://192.168.0.42` and I want to expose it on `https://my.api.foo`.
 Otoroshi will proxy all calls to `https://my.api.foo` and forward them to `http://192.168.0.42`.
 While doing that, it will also log everyhting, control accesses, etc.

 ## Otoroshi entities